How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 - Clustering: Segments data by column values (e.g., by source, account, campaign).
 Learn more about clustered tables.

-You can combine table clustering with table partitioning to achieve finely-grained sorting for further query optimization.
+You can combine table clustering with table partitioning to achieve finely-grained sorting for further query optimization and cost reduction.

 9. When completed, click “Test connection.”
-If the connection is set properly, you’ll see a success message at the bottom; otherwise, an error message will appear.
+If the connection is set properly, you’ll see a success message at the bottom; otherwise, an error message will appear with details.
+If successful, click “Save” to activate the destination task and begin data transfer to BigQuery.

-- See the task running in the selected data destination section.
+10. Monitor the task status in the selected data destination section.
 The green ‘upload‘ button with the status ‘ok‘ indicates that the task is active and running successfully.

-10. Now, when you open your specified BigQuery project, you should see your Meta Ads data uploaded there:
+Now, when you open your specified BigQuery project, you should see your Meta Ads data uploaded there.

 Summary: Windsor.ai vs other integration methods